Software Enabled Security

 Drone technology advances rapidly, and only a software-centric solution can keep up.
-Dedrone’s DroneTracker software, hosted in the cloud or on-premise, uses our DroneDNA database to recognize and classify RF, WiFi, and non-WiFi drones.
+Dedrone’s DroneTracker software, hosted in the cloud or on-premise, uses our DroneDNA database to recognize RF, WiFi, and non-WiFi drones.
 DroneTracker also integrates with 3rd-party sensors, and triggers alerts and countermeasures.

 Reporting and Forensic Evidence